Food and Nutrition for Older Adults Promoting Health and Wellness (2012) Evidence-Based Nutrition Practice Guideline

 - Article Worksheets: 184.

 All Academy guidelines are revised every five years.
 The literature search will begin for each guideline topic three years after publication to identify new research that has been published since the previous search was completed.
 An expert workgroup will convene to determine the need for new and revised recommendations.
 See Revision under Guideline Development for more information.
-The updated guideline will be developed using the Academy of Nutrition and Dietetics Evidence Analysis Process (see Methodology tab).
+The updated guideline will be developed using the Academy of Nutrition and Dietetics Evidence Analysis Process (see Policy and Process tab).

 New research may warrant a revision to a specific question or recommendation prior to the full project or guideline revision.
 Once identified, information is gathered and the Evidence-Based Practice Committee will make a decision on the appropriate action.